aimeeu/aimeeu/README.md

 -->
 # What I do now

-I create developer-focused content such as tutorials and user guides, as well as API and CLI reference material.
+I create:

+- Developer-focused content that empowers developers to be self-sufficient.
+- Tutorials and user guides that exceed user expectations.
+- API and CLI reference material that is clear and concise.

 # What I did before

 I was a software developer and open source lead for many years before moving into full-time tech writing.
-I've always been in a docs-as-code environment.
+I've always worked in a docs-as-code environment.

 Open source projects: